 13 May 2012 - 1 March 2014

-The Natural Money Bomb is weaponised superior efficiency that can wreak havoc and create chaos in the financial system.
-It can bring down the banks and Wall Street when it is used.
+The Natural Money Bomb is weaponised superior efficiency that can bring down the financial system.
 The core ingredient and explosive material is scrip money, which is money with a holding tax or fee.
 It can destroy the usury financial system because of Gresham's Law: